I am unsure about my pregnancy…………

 You can change your mind at any time up until the treatment commences.

 The hospital staff will also have time to listen to any worries you may have.

 When can I go home?

-You may go home following a surgical abortion 4 hours after return to the ward from theatre if the doctor and nurses are happy.
-A friend or relative should accompany you.
+You may go home following a surgical abortion 4 hours after return to the ward if the doctor and nurses are happy.
+A friend or relative should accompany you as you are not allowed to drive after an anaesthetic.
 You will be given a ‘help line’ number should you need any advice up to 48 hours following discharge.

 You should be able to return to work the next day.

 When will I be able to have sex again?

 We advise you not to have sex for at least four weeks following this procedure to reduce any risk of infection.
 During this time it is important to start your contraception if you wish to avoid an unwanted pregnancy.

 A few women do.
 You may feel a bit ‘low’ after your treatment though this generally passes within a couple of days.
 You can talk to the counsellor at any time following the abortion, even weeks or months later, by calling her confidential help line number: 07781 138448 or email email@example.com